Biden, Yellen say GOP virus aid too small, Democrats push on

-Biden and Treasury Secretary Janet Yellen joined the Democratic senators for a private virtual meeting, both declaring the Republicans' $618 billion offer was too small.
+Biden and Treasury Secretary Janet Yellen joined the Democratic senators for a private virtual meeting Tuesday, both declaring the Republicans' $618 billion offer was too small.
 They urged big fast action to stem the pandemic crisis and economic fallout.

 As the White House reaches for a bipartisan bill, Democrats marshaled their ever-slim Senate majority, voting 50-49, to start a lengthy process for approving Biden's bill with or without GOP support.
-The goal is passage by March.
+The goal is to have COVID-19 relief approved by March, when extra unemployment assistance and other pandemic aid expires.

 “President Biden spoke about the need for Congress to respond boldly and quickly,” Senate Majority Leader Chuck Schumer said after the lunch meeting.